What it is

 Students receive their paycheck via campus mail, or they may choose to set up automatic deposit through the Human Resources office.

 Wages earned are NOT automatically applied to the student's account.
-A portion, or all of the student's wages, may be appied towards tution by completing a payroll deduction form through the Student Accounts office.
+A portion, or all of the student's wages, may be appied towards tuition by completing a payroll deduction form through the Student Accounts office.
+Please contact your Student Account Specialist for more information.

 George Fox offers a variety of on campus jobs including: teacher assistants, office employees, food service workers, and physical plant crew members.
 An advantage of having an on campus job is that supervisors are dedicated to providng a work environemnt that is understanding towards students' academic needs.